OnlineSolutionsGroupBV/parse_invoices/README.md

   - Subtotal, VAT, Total (EUR)
   - Supplier & VAT number
 - 📂 Batch processing of multiple PDFs at once (`invoices/*.pdf`)
 - 🧹 Smart text normalization (fixes dotted/fragmented text in PDFs)
 - 🤖 AI parsing with **OpenAI gpt-4o-mini** (cheap & accurate) using **strict JSON schema**
 - 📊 Clean CSV export ready for bookkeeping software

+## ⚡ Regex-based Alternative

+For predictable invoice layouts, `parse_invoices.py` processes files roughly **10× faster**.
+It relies solely on `pdfplumber` and regular expressions—no generic AI models or heavy dependencies.
+This highlights that many extraction tasks can be handled with classic techniques.

+You can also explore ML-driven options such as [spaCy's Matcher](https://www.webdeveloper.today/2023/05/list-of-car-makes-brands-and-you-want.html) for rule-based pattern matching on raw text.

 ## 🚀 Quick Start